RoyalXXX/bin2cpp/README.md

 Compared to the console version, **bin2cpp GUI** offers several advantages:

-- Several times faster than **bin2cpp – console**
+- Several times faster than **bin2cpp console**
-- Uses an improved and optimized internal engine
+- Powered by an upgraded and high-performance algorithm
 - Supports Unicode characters in file paths and names, including valid Unicode identifiers in C++ (names composed of characters with Unicode property XID_Start for the first character and XID_Continue for subsequent characters, in accordance with the C++ standard): https://en.cppreference.com/w/cpp/language/name.html
-- Automatically validates names and paths for correctness
+- Validates names and paths for correctness
 - Displays error messages and conversion time

 ### Usage

 Before starting the conversion process, you must select the path to the input file.
 All other fields are optional.

 Click the **Start** button to begin the conversion.

 The screenshot above shows an example of font conversion, which results in the creation of a file named `my_font.h` with the following contents: